saivijayy/Task-2/README.md

 Jenkins will automatically trigger the pipeline to Build, Test, and Deploy the application.

 Pipeline Explanation
+Build Stage:
-Build Stage: This step builds the Docker image based on the Dockerfile in the repository.
+This step builds the Docker image based on the Dockerfile in the repository.

+Test Stage:
-Test Stage: If needed, this can include unit or integration tests (though this is optional for now).
+If needed, this stage can include unit or integration tests (optional for now).

+Deploy Stage:
-Deploy Stage: The built Docker image is deployed to your environment.
+The built Docker image is deployed to the target environment.

 Tools Used
 Jenkins: Used for automating the build and deployment pipeline.